thekuhlco/4q/new-york/syracuse/john_doe.md

 # John Doe
-Being Awesome - Syracuse, New Yorl
+Being Awesome - Syracuse, New York

 ## 1. What are you working on right now (your full time job... side projects... anything and everything)?